1. Home

 Using Microsoft Teams Virtual Front Desk with Landis Attendant Console

-While Microsoft Tems Virtual Front Desk can be used with the Team client as the destination, we can see some benefits of have the Landis Attendant Console for Microsoft Teams as the destination for a VFD call.
+While Microsoft Teams Virtual Front Desk can be used with the Team client as the destination, we can see some benefits of have the Landis Attendant Console for Microsoft Teams as the destination for a VFD call.
 Some of these include:

 • Accept receptionist to handle both external phone calls and internal VFD calls.